fogbender/b2b-saaskit/README.md

 # Welcome to the B2B SaaS Kit!

-The B2B SaaS Kit is a springboard for developers looking to quickly stand up a SaaS product where the customer can be a team of users (i.e., a business).
+The B2B SaaS Kit is an open-source springboard for developers looking to quickly stand up a SaaS product where the customer can be a team of users (i.e., a business).

 The kit uses TypeScript, Astro, React, Tailwind CSS, and a number of third-party services that take care of essential, yet peripheral requirements, such as secrets management, user authentication, a database, product analytics, customer support, and deployment infrastructure.